Bloody Mary (South Park)

-"Bloody Mary" is the fourteenth episode in the ninth season of the American animated television series South Park.
+"Bloody Mary" is the fourteenth and final episode of the ninth season of the American animated television series South Park.
 The 139th overall episode of the series, it originally aired on Comedy Central in the United States on December 7, 2005.
 In the episode, Randy loses his driver's license for driving under the influence and is ordered to attend Alcoholics Anonymous meetings, where he becomes convinced that alcoholism is a potentially fatal disease.
 Meanwhile, a statue of the Virgin Mary starts bleeding "out its ass" and Randy believes that he can be "cured" if it bleeds on him.